greg-raven/Impeachment-Chronicles/_posts/2023-07-10-trump-doj-destroy-enemies.md

 ---
-title: 'Trump will use the Justice Department to destroy his enemies in a second term, former officials warn'
+title: "Trump will use the Justice Department to destroy his enemies in a second term, former officials warn"
 layout: post
 author:
 - Bess Levin